What Is the Cloud Native Computing Foundation?

 Why Contribute a Project to the CNCF?

 But why would we want a project to become part of the CNCF?
-Let's say we worked on some cool open-source tool, and we have it on GitHub from where people are downloading it, and using it on their servers.
+Let's say we worked on some cool open-source tool, and we have it on GitHub, where people download it and use it on their servers.
 Assume we even have around 50 developers regularly contributing better code for this project.
-Our software tool is awesome, but the community around it is still small.
+Our software tool is awesome, but its community is still small.

 This is not the only reason why someone would want to contribute something to the CNCF.
 It's just one example.
-Others might have different reasons like we saw with Google wanting to find a neutral home for Kubernetes.
+Others might have different reasons, as we saw with Google wanting to find a neutral home for Kubernetes.

-Now the CNCF cannot adopt any project under the sun.
-So there are a lot of conditions to get accepted.
-The first one we can guess from the name of the foundation.
+Now, the CNCF cannot adopt any project under the sun.
+So, there are a lot of conditions that must be accepted.
 For a project to get accepted, it has to somehow be "cloud native."
 But what does "cloud native" mean?
 To understand this, we should go back in time.

 Cloud-native refers to a software development approach that utilizes cloud computing to build and run applications.
 It involves designing applications specifically for deployment on the cloud, allowing them to take full advantage of the cloud infrastructure's flexibility, scalability, and agility.